Thank you for reading our post, please rate this article at the end.

 - Technical, rugged pressure = 33% air pressure & @ 33% cruise speed

 Of course, this isn’t necessarily true for all terrains and may not work for your case, but the key takeaway is that airing down will generally make it easier for you to navigate the rugged terrain.
-The other thing is there are many variables that will influence your desired PSI.
+The other thing is that many variables will influence your desired PSI.

 - You must decrease the safe load-carrying capacity as you air down the tires and lower the tire pressure.
 Failure to lower the load-carrying capacity runs the risk of the tires getting hotter.